 Off the Rails: Liz's story mode.
 It feels like a parody of Mary Sue fanfictions, but with entertaining comedy, as this all-powerful nigh-god just waltzes onto the scene and takes down whoever she feels like, with no regard for the other events going on within the story, save for her participating in a fighting tournament and her vague agenda of finding out about the wild card power.
 It follows its own plot, in which she is trying to come up with a way to save the protagonist of Persona 3, but at the cost of coherence with the other characters' stories.
 Rule of Funny precedes all here.

 Continuing Arc System Works tradition, the game has instant kills in the form of "Mortal Blows" (localized as Instant Kills).
-Not counting the original Guilty Gear where you could spam them as much as you want until the opponent failed to counter one and allowed you to win the entire match instantly, they have the most lenient requirements out of any Arc System Works fighters: while they require 100 SP to perform and they can only be performed on your winning round, your opponent does not need to be have low health for your insta-kill to work (like Guilty Gear) and there's no permanent cost associated with performing them such as disabling your Persona or Burst for the rest of the match like in BlazBlue: thanks to Offensive Burst that fills your SP completely, you even can do things like using them twice in rapid succession.
+Not counting the original Guilty Gear where you could spam them as much as you want until the opponent failed to counter one and allowed you to win the entire match instantly, they have the most lenient requirements out of any Arc System Works fighters: while they require 100 SP to perform and they can only be performed if doing so would win the match, your opponent does not need to be have low health for your insta-kill to work (like Guilty Gear) and there's no permanent cost associated with performing them such as disabling your Persona or Burst for the rest of the match like in BlazBlue: thanks to the Offensive Burst, which completely fills the SP gauge, you even can do things like using them twice in rapid succession.

 Both Naoto and Elizabeth also have classic SMT series insta-kills (Ma)Hamaon and (Ma)Mudoon as super moves: